-With three F1 titles in three years, Mercedes-Benz has a lot to shout about when it comes to motorsport.
-This was its effort in 2015: an AMG A45 hot hatch, with an F1-inspired silver and turquoise colour scheme.
-Note the bright green wheel rims.
-Not one for shy, retiring types.
+Mercedes-Benz currently has a lot to shout about when it comes to motorsport.
+This was also true back in 2015, when it revealed this AMG A 45 hot hatch, complete with an F1-inspired silver and turquoise colour scheme.
+Spot the bright green wheel rims.

 2014 Mercedes-AMG SL 63 World Championship Collector’s Edition

 Possibly sensing the tension that was to come, in 2014 Mercedes let Lewis Hamilton and Nico Rosberg design their own SL 63 roadsters.
 Hamilton opted for matte black and gold, while Rosberg favoured luxurious white.
-Only sold in pairs to specially selected customers, the price for a matching set was more than £500,000.
+Only sold in pairs, to specially selected customers, the price for a matching set topped £500,000.

 2009 Mercedes-Benz SLR Stirling Moss

 Proving that special editions don’t always have to celebrate F1 championship wins, in 2009 Mercedes got extreme with the SLR in honour of Sir Stirling Moss’s Mille Miglia record.
-Ditching the roof and windscreen created a speedster capable of a – very windy – 217mph.
-You had to already be an SLR customer to be considered, with just 75 examples produced at £660,000 each.
+Ditching the roof and windscreen created a speedster, capable of a very windy 217mph.
+You already had to be an SLR customer to be considered, with just 75 examples produced and sold for £660,000 each.

 2014 Caterham Seven Kamui Edition

-He might not have won races or titles, but Kamui Kobayashi proved to be popular during his time in F1 with Caterham.
-Helpfully, Japan is a big market for the Caterham Seven, so selling a run of ten Kamui editions should have been fairly easy.
+While he might not have won races or titles, Kamui Kobayashi proved popular during his time in F1 with Caterham.
+Helpfully, Japan is a big market for Caterham, so selling a run of 10 Kamui editions should have been fairly easy.
 There’s only one seat, an anodised green key and a dashboard with Kamui’s name inscribed into it.
-Power isn’t quite F1-like, though – with just 123hp from a 1.6-litre Ford engine.
+Power isn’t quite F1-like though, with just 123hp from a 1.6-litre Ford engine.

 2001 Fiat Seicento Sporting Schumacher Edition

-How do you celebrate Ferrari’s first F1 World Drivers’ Championship in more than 20 years?
-By sticking the name of your successful driver on the boot of a 54hp city car, of course.
-While Michael Schumacher may have gone on to become Ferrari’s favourite son, things started out with just 1.1 litres and a top speed of 93mph.
+How do you celebrate Ferrari’s first F1 World Drivers’ Championship in over 20 years?
+By sticking the name of your winning driver on the boot of a 54hp hatchback, of course.
+Michael Schumacher may have gone on to become Ferrari’s favourite son, but things started out with just 1.1 litres and a top speed of 93mph.

 2005 Fiat Stilo Schumacher GP Version

-Things got slightly better for Schumacher in 2005 when, after clinching his fifth title in row the year before, he was rewarded with this.
-The special ‘GP’ Stilo was produced for the UK, and featured tuning by Prodrive, which added 18-inch alloy wheels, uprated suspension and a stainless steel exhaust system.
-Power was unchanged, with the 2.4-litre 5-cylinder engine making 170hp – an output slightly more respectable than the Seicento.
+Things got slightly better for Schumacher in 2005 when, after clinching his fifth title in a row the year previously, he was rewarded with this.
+The special ‘GP’ Stilo was produced for the UK, and featured tuning by Prodrive to add 18-inch alloy wheels, uprated suspension and a stainless steel exhaust.
+Power was unchanged, with the 2.4-litre 5-cylinder engine making 170hp – a slightly more respectable output than the Seicento.

 2017 Ferrari 488 GTB ‘The Schumacher’

-As part of Ferrari’s 70th anniversary in 2017, the Italian brand is planning a range of 70 special editions celebrating key models and liveries.
-Naturally, Michael Schumacher features on Ferrari’s list, and this time his name will grace a range of performance cars befitting his name.
-This livery is inspired by the F2003-GA F1 car, which Schumacher took to championship victory in 2003.
+As part of Ferrari’s 70th anniversary celebrations in 2017, the Italian brand revealed a range of 70 special editions celebrating key models and liveries.
+Naturally, Michael Schumacher features on Ferrari’s list, and this time his name graced a range of supercars.
+This livery is specifically inspired by the F2003-GA F1 car, which Schumacher drove to championship victory in 2003.

 1993 Renault Clio Williams

-In the early 1990s, Williams-Renault was a dominant force in Formula 1, with Constructors’ titles in 1992, ’93 and ’94.
+In the early 1990s Williams-Renault was a dominant force in Formula 1, with Constructors’ titles in 1992, 1993 and 1994.
 The first-generation Clio was also enjoying success as the 1991 European Car of the Year.
 Combining the two, and adding a 150hp 2.0-litre engine and gold Speedline wheels, produced an iconic hot hatch.
-The original 390 cars sold in the UK now attract a cult following.
+The Clio Williams now attracts a cult following.

 2005 Renault Megane Renaultsport 225 F1 Team

 As a contender for the longest name on our list, Renault’s celebration of both 2005 Drivers’ and Constructors’ F1 Championships is a contender.
-Ultra Blue paintwork, matched with very bold decals and black alloy wheels, made the 225 F1 Team visually impressive.
-Under the bonnet lurked the same 2.0-litre turbo engine from the regular RS Megane.
+Ultra Blue paintwork, matched with very bold decals and black alloy wheels made the 225 F1 Team visually impressive.
+Under the bonnet lurked the same 2.0-litre turbo engine as the regular Megane RS.

 2006 Renault Megane Renaultsport 230 F1 Team R26

 In order to celebrate back-to-back title successes, Renault made the name for the 2006 special edition Megane even longer.
-Along with crazier graphics and a wider choice of colours, Renaultsport also added 5hp and a limited-slip differential.
-The latter made it popular with those fond of track days – and arguing on internet forums about which Megane is best.
+But, along with crazier graphics and a wider choice of colours, Renaultsport also added 5hp and a limited-slip differential.
+The latter made it popular with those fond of track days, and arguing on internet forums about which Megane is best.

 2013 Renault Sport Megane Red Bull Racing RB8

 Ah, how fondly Renault must look back on 2013.
-As the supplier of the V8 engine in Red Bull Racing’s hugely successful F1 cars, Renault could lay claim to having played a part in four continuous Constructors’ and Drivers’ F1 titles.
+As the V8 engine in Red Bull Racing’s hugely successful F1 cars, in 2013 Renault could claim to have played a part in four continuous Constructors’ and Drivers’ titles.
 Enter the Megane RB8, with Twilight Blue paint, Recaro seats and Red Bull logos everywhere.
-Just don’t mention what happened in 2014, when new F1 engine regulations were introduced…
+Just maybe don’t mention what happened in 2014 when new F1 engine regulations were introduced…

 2013 Infiniti FX50 Sebastian Vettel Edition